ScholarshipS

 lINCOLN INSTITUTE OF LAND POLICY SCHOLARSHIP

-The scholarship is available for all degree programs, bringing the cost of any degree to under $10,000.
+The scholarship is available for all master’s degree programs, bringing the cost of any degree to under $10,000.
 The full breakdown is below:

 • With scholarship: $9,075